elipapa/mycv/resume-ai.md

 3) Development of the [Open Targets Platform](https://www.targetvalidation.org)

-I am one of the team lead, responsible to plan and manage the work of 2 Biogen and 6 external software engineers including weekly planning and engineering duties.
+I am one of the team lead, responsible to plan and manage the work of 2 Biogen and 6 EBI software engineers including weekly planning and engineering duties.
 I manage the long-range planning and decision-making, including creating and owning the de facto Open Targets informatics platform roadmap, and making sure the team adopts the tool and process.
 This has directly resulted in new features important to Biogen in 2016’s Open Targets informatics platform releases.

 4) Biogen's principal liaison for the  and [Genomics England discovery forum](https://www.genomicsengland.co.uk/working-with-industry/)

-Participated and contributed to the Genomics England GENE consortium together with VPs and Directors from AZ, GSK, Takeda, Abbvie, Alexion and others.
+Advised Genomics England industrial strategy as part of the GENE consortium together with VPs and Directors from AZ, GSK, Takeda, Abbvie, Alexion and others.